Claude API vs GPT-5 API: The Exact Token Volume Where One Saves You More Money (2026)

 GPT-5.4 $38.75 $19.38 $19.37

 At batch pricing, Claude Sonnet ($33.00) and GPT-5.4 ($19.38) are still separated — but the gap has narrowed from $27.25 to $13.62.
 For async-heavy workloads where writing quality matters, that narrower gap starts to make Claude's per-output quality advantage worth considering.
+Note that Anthropic's Fast Mode for Opus 4.6 is NOT available with Batch API — you can't stack both discounts.

 Full Breakeven Tables: 1M, 10M, 100M Tokens/Month